neilhewitt/FocusPuller/README.md

 Because Windows has anti-focus-stealing measures, refocusing may not work in some scenarios, especially if the user has recently interacted with other applications.
 You may see the target app icon flash in the taskbar when refocusing is attempted but blocked.

-The app uses a non-standard approach to bringing the target window to the foreground, which involves registering a global hotkey when the app starts and then sending ourselves that hotkey which forces Windows to allow the focus change.
+The app uses a non-standard approach to bringing the target window to the foreground.
 This approach is tested to work with Microsoft Flight Simulator 2024/2020 on Windows 11 25H2, but may not work with all applications, and may be affected by future simulator updates or Windows system updates.

 ## Notes